CoretechR/OMOTE/README.md

 ### To Dos for software

-Short term goals
-- [x] simulator for creating pages in Windows, WSL2, Linux, and macOS
-- [x] scene selector page as start page
-- [x] available gui pages based on the currently active scene.
-Hide pages not needed in a scene

 Long term goals (not yet scheduled)
 - [ ] Easier configuration
     - [ ] Document the current process of customization